karakun/karakun.github.io/_posts/2026-06-09-open-source-triage.md

 It is triage: clarifying issues, connecting related work, identifying incomplete fixes, and helping maintainers decide what should happen next.

 Large issue trackers are not just backlogs.
-They are the project’s shared memory.
+They are the project's shared memory.
 When that memory is vague, outdated, or misleading, contributors duplicate work, maintainers merge partial fixes, and users keep running into problems the project may already have half-solved elsewhere.

 This article explains why open source triage is engineering work, how it helps maintainers, how to distinguish related issues from true duplicates, and how AI coding agents can support triage without replacing human judgment.